 - Corn Meal

-- Not critical, but useful in any baking to keep dough from sticking to something during proofing.
+- Not critical, but useful in any baking to keep dough from sticking to something during proofing/baking.
 Highly recommended.
 Buy it anywhere.

 - Weighing and measuring salt can be vexing since the size of the granules make a huge difference when doing volume measurements.
 I used Morton’s Coarse Kosher Salt.
 Any salt will do, however, if you’re measuring by weight.